Edward F. Koren

 Edward F. Koren is the creator of Holland & Knight's Private Wealth Services Practice Group, which grew to become the largest group of trusts and estates lawyers in the United States.
-He turned over its management three years ago and is now Chair Emeritus.
+He turned over its management several years ago and is now Chair Emeritus.

-Mr. Koren is past chair of the American Bar Association's Real Property, Probate and Trust Law Section; former American College of Trust and Estate Counsel Regent and past chair of its Estate and Gift Tax Committee; and the author of Estate and Personal Financial Planning, a five-volume treatise published by Thomson West that covers planning concepts for asset accumulation and transfer throughout life and through inheritance.
+Mr. Koren is past chair of the American Bar Association's Real Property, Probate and Trust Law Section; former American College of Trust and Estate Counsel Regent and past chair of its Estate and Gift Tax Committee; and former author of Estate and Personal Financial Planning, a five-volume treatise published by Thomson West that covers planning concepts for asset accumulation and transfer throughout life and through inheritance.

+Custom-Planned Complex Structures for High-Net-Worth Families.
 Estate planning for high-net-worth families is both challenging and rewarding.
 Each family requires customized solutions, because their needs and goals are unique.
 A plan tailored to one family's particular source of wealth and individual familial issues will be totally inappropriate for another that has different relational challenges, business considerations or planning needs.

 Mr. Koren works continually with families and their advisors to devise and implement comprehensive plans that match and adjust to each family's distinct attributes.
 Additionally, he often serves as a resource for the family office managers to ensure that they understand and are prepared to carry out the routine administration of the plan.
 These are the hallmarks of a successful planning approach for the high-net-worth family.

+Planning for Entrepreneurs.
 The entrepreneur's approach to wealth creation reflects an appreciation of risk and reward; however, they often need encouragement to focus on longer-term issues or critical details that are required for the implementation of an appropriate estate plan.
 At the same time, entrepreneurs often appreciate "cutting edge" planning techniques, because they are attuned to judging their risk and reward attributes and how they will apply to their situation.
 A significant majority of Mr. Koren's clients are entrepreneurs, each with a different set of issues and goals, requiring specific and unique planning, often with multiple options for the client to select.

+Business Succession Planning.
 Succession planning requires more than traditional estate planning tools.
 It often involves the creation of business structures, while also addressing family relationship issues that affect both current and long-range aspects of the business operation and family bonds.
 As with any estate plan, how assets are to be distributed and who is to administer the owner’s estate must be determined.
 As the advisor to owners of family businesses, Mr. Koren provides guidance on the transfer of the business to succeeding generations by raising a number of difficult issues:

 Mr. Koren knows that as an estate planner he must anticipate not only the elements affecting any business – market, economic and competitive issues, among others – but also how the interfamily relationships and related concerns impact the business.